simon-stahlberg/mimir/experiments/github/README.md

 ## 3. Planner Configurations

 1. `Fast-Downward` is one of the most widely used planners that works exclusively on the grounded problem representation.
 The state representation in Fast-Downward is a dense finite-domain representation (FDR/SAS+) obtained through a preprocessing step called mutex analysis.
 Additionally, Fast-downward applied an additional pruning of unimportant variables to prune the search space.
 To obtain comparable search behavior regarding state expansions, we turn off the computation of irrelevant variables by setting the flag `--keep-unimportant-variables`.
 2. `Powerlifted` is one of the most widely used planners that work on the lifted problem representation.
 The state representation in Powerlifted is a sparse vector representation.
-Powerlifted does not support `:negative-preconditions`.
+Powerlifted does not support `:negative-preconditions`, `:conditional-effects`, `existential-quantifiers`, `universal-quantifiers`.
+We will discuss its impact on the experimental results for a fair comparison.
 3. Mimir is designed to work on grounded and lifted problem representations while being optimized for the lifted representation.
-We denote its lifted configuration as `Mimir-lifted` and its grounded configuration as `Mimir-grounded.` The state representation in Mimir is a sparse vector representation with dynamic compression to the smallest required unsigned integer type.
+We denote its lifted configuration as `Mimir-lifted` and its grounded configuration as `Mimir-grounded.` The state representation in Mimir is a sparse vector representation with dynamic compression to the smallest required bitwidth.
+Additionally, Mimir statically separates static, fluent, and derived atoms during preprocessing, mostly to avoid accidentally mixing them up during programming.

 ## 4. Benchmarks